September 11 memorial to be held at VMP

 The ceremony is scheduled to commence at 9 a.m.

 Danny Althouse will sing the national Anthem and other patriotic songs.
-Three mounted horse riders will come out, carrying an American, Michigan and POW/MIA flags.
+Three mounted horse riders will come out, carrying an American, Michigan and POW/MIA flag.

 “People like seeing these things because it’s very touching.”